Dream SMP: History and plot

-Another conflict broke out when Wilbur Soot founded L'Manburg, an in-game breakaway state for non-American players.
+Another conflict broke out when Wilbur Soot founded L'Manburg (July 2020), an in-game breakaway state for non-American players.
 It seceded from the Greater Dream SMP nation and won a war for independence.
 L'Manburg would later hold a presidential election, which involved heated roleplay debates between the fictional political parties SWAG2020 and POG2020.
 When SWAG2020 running mate GeorgeNotFound failed to show up, Quackity, the presidential candidate for the party, formed an impromptu coalition party with jschlatt, SchWAG2020.
 This coalition party went on to win the election with 46 percent of the vote.
 In January 2021, L'Manburg would go on to be invaded, destroyed, and permanently disbanded.
+It was blown up by Dream on January 6.

 The heavy emphasis on the roleplaying aspect of the server and their overarching plots attracted significant attention.
 According to Rich Stanton of PC Gamer, "L'Manburg was taken very seriously by its players, to the extent the nation has not only a flag but a national anthem."
 The plot was likened to live theater by Cecilia D'Anastasio of Wired, describing it as a "Machiavellian political drama".
 Ryan Broderick of Polygon described the server's plot as being played out like "a silly Game of Thrones with anime pacing", and described the story's characters as being "not unlike how the wrestler John Cena plays the wrestler John Cena inside the narrative of WWE".
 The Disc Saga was described by Julia Alexander of The Verge as a "dramatic tale of good versus evil" as Dream and TommyInnit fought over dominance in the server.